ebraimcarvalho/my-way/database/readme.md

 Durability: Completed transactions are saved to database even in cases of system failure.
 A commonly cited example includes tracking flight seat bookings.
 So once the flight booking records a confirmed seat booking, the seat remains booked even if a system failure occurs.
 Source: Wikipedia.

+#### When Not To Use A Relational Database

+- Have large amounts of data: Relational Databases are not distributed databases and because of this they can only scale vertically by adding more storage in the machine itself.
+You are limited by how much you can scale and how much data you can store on one machine.
+You cannot add more machines like you can in NoSQL databases.

+- Need to be able to store different data type formats: Relational databases are not designed to handle unstructured data.

+- Need high throughput -- fast reads: While ACID transactions bring benefits, they also slow down the process of reading and writing data.
+If you need very fast reads and writes, using a relational database may not suit your needs.

+- Need a flexible schema: Flexible schema can allow for columns to be added that do not have to be used by every row, saving disk space.

+- Need high availability: The fact that relational databases are not distributed (and even when they are, they have a coordinator/worker architecture), they have a single point of failure.
+When that database goes down, a fail-over to a backup system occurs and takes time.

+- Need horizontal scalability: Horizontal scalability is the ability to add more machines or nodes to a system to increase performance and space for data.